 Will there be noise and visual impacts from Gate Burton Energy Park?

-As part of our work to develop our proposals for the solar energy park , we are carrying out a range of surveys to ensure the levels of noise produced by the equipment onsite is within an acceptable range.
-Low Carbon will produce a full noise impact assessment as part of our application for development consent.
+As part of our work to develop our proposals for the solar energy park , we are carrying out a range of surveys to ensure the levels of noise produced by the equipment onsite is within an acceptable range and a full noise impact assessment will be included as part of our application for development consent.

-If given consent, how long will it take to build Gate Burton Energy Park subject to the scheme being granted consent?
+How long would it take to build Gate Burton Energy Park subject to the scheme being granted consent?

 Will there be public access through Gate Burton Energy Park?

-Will Gate Burton Energy Park negatively affect local biodiversity?
+How will Gate Burton Energy Park affect local ecology and wildlife?

 Low Carbon is committed to enhancing the existing biodiversity within the boundary of the land available for the project.
 We are required to demonstrate a biodiversity net gain of 10 per cent as a minimum on the site.
 Surveys are still being undertaken by ecologists to determine the native species and habitats onsite.
 Independent evidence of biodiversity net gains on solar farms, using metrics provided by the Department for Environment, Food & Rural Affairs, shows that solar farm biodiversity net gain can range from 20% to over 100%, see HERE.

 Measures could include providing new habitats, connecting and enhancing existing habitats, new planting of hedgerows and woodland, seeding of wildflower and new grassland and the introduction of grazing.